sahilverma3120/MEWAGO-The-Hotel-Booking-App/README.md

-# MEWAGO-The-Hotel-Booking-App
+##### MEWAGO-The-Hotel-Booking-App
 Mewago : The Hotel Booking App

 •This App Allow Hotel owners to Post Services on the Site and Users are able to Buy them.
-Used JavaScript with React Redux Node MongoDB to build the Marketplace , integrated Stripe payment Method.
+Used `JavaScript with React Redux Node MongoDB` to build the Marketplace , `integrated Stripe payment Method`.
 It cut sum of the fee Directly after user's Payment As a Platform Owner And pays back to Sellers.

-•Advanced CRUD and Search Features are used.
+•Advanced `CRUD and Search Features` are used.

-•Used own JWT based Authentication System from scratch.
+•Used own `JWT based Authentication System` from scratch.

 #### What you need to run this code